dinanathsj29/json-javascript-object-notation-crash-course/readme.md

 - JSON is easy to use and built for storing and exchanging data
 - Since the JSON format is text only, it can easily be sent to and from a server and used as a data format by any programming language

 JSON has become a widely accepted and popular format for data due to its platform-neutral nature, lightweight format, and it’s the ability to convert directly to native JavaScript Objects.
-JSON is being used everywhere from Web APIs to noSQL databases, to server-side language libraries and client-side frameworks.
+JSON is being used everywhere from Web APIs to NoSQL databases, to server-side language libraries and client-side frameworks.

 JSON has significantly improved server-to-browser communications, especially when it comes to AJAX.
 JSON is better than XML and more popular!
 Easily exchange data between client and server applications.
 JSON is easy to use and built for storing and exchanging data.